Borsa Italiana

-Borsa Italiana, based in Milan, is the Italian stock exchange.
+Borsa Italiana (Italian Stock Exchange) or Borsa di Milano (Milan Stock Exchange), based in Milan at Mezzanotte Palace, is the Italian stock exchange.
 It manages and organises domestic market, regulating procedures for admission and listing of companies and intermediaries and supervising disclosures for listed companies.

 Following exchange privatisation in 1997, the Italian Bourse was established and became effective on 2 January 1998.
 On 23 June 2007, the Italian Bourse became a subsidiary of the London Stock Exchange Group.
 This changed on 9 October 2020, when a €4.3 billion deal was agreed between the London Stock Exchange Group and pan-European stock exchange group Euronext.
 Euronext's acquisition of the Italian Bourse was completed on 29 April 2021.
 It is expected Italian Bourse will be rebranded as Euronext Milan in due course.